-- 2.58 Upon request from the Union, but not more than once every six (6) months, the City shall supply the Union with a list of the names, addresses, and classifications of all unit workers except those who file written notice with the Personnel DivisionHuman Resources Department objecting to release of addresses, in which case information will be transmitted without address.
-Once a month, the City shall supply the Union with a list of representation unit new hires, terminations and retirementsseparations which occurred during the previous month.
-Additionally, once a month the City shall supply to the Union a list, generated by the City, that includes all represented employees, their Department, division and an indication of their membership status. - 2.69 Except in cases of emergency, the Union shall be informed sufficiently in advance in writing by Management before any proposed changes not covered by this Memorandum of Understanding are made in benefits, working conditions, or other terms and conditions of employment which require the meet and confer or meet and consult process. - 2.7 P.E.O.P.L.E.
-Checkoff.
-All workers who choose to do so may request an additional deduction from their paychecks to be forwarded to the Union and accounted for in a separate notation.
-Such additional deduction shall be used for political campaign purposes and shall be totally voluntary.
+- 2.8 Upon request from the Union, but not more than once every six (6) months, the City shall supply the Union with a list of the names, addresses, and classifications of all unit employees except those who file written notice with the Human Resources Department objecting to release of addresses, in which case information will be transmitted without address.
+Once a month, the City shall supply the Union with a list of representation unit new hires and separations which occurred during the previous month.
+Additionally, once a month the City shall supply to the Union a list, generated by the City, that includes all represented employees, their Department, division and an indication of their membership status. - 2.9 Except in cases of emergency, the Union shall be informed sufficiently in advance in writing by Management before any proposed changes not covered by this Memorandum of Understanding are made in benefits, working conditions, or other terms and conditions of employment which require the meet and confer or meet and consult process.